top of page

 Applications of Astragalus:

-Simmer sliced dried astragalus root (not powder) in water 20–30 minutes.
+Tea or decoction: Simmer sliced dried astragalus root (not powder) in water for 20–30 minutes.
 Use with ginger or licorice for added advantage.

 Safety & Tips:

-Avoid excessive doses with autoimmune conditions (e.g., lupus, MS) unless with the guidance of a practitioner—it could stimulate the immune system.
+• Avoid excessive doses with autoimmune conditions (e.g., lupus, MS) unless under the guidance of a practitioner—it could stimulate the immune system.

 Fun Fact: